 There are movie tickets, and then there are traffic tickets.
 Unlike the former, the latter got nothing to do with munching popcorn, but only the gnashing of teeth the more you receive them.
-You see, most of the traffic tickets attract points on your driving record.
+You see the most common traffic tickets in NY attract points on your driving record.
 For example, you can severely be penalized if you gather too many points within 18 months.

 The Less Talked-About Consequences of Traffic Tickets

 Everyone talks about the fines, but that is not all.
 Apart from paying fines for each traffic ticket, your insurance rates will start to go up the more points you gain from your traffic tickets.
 Your insurance company will start to consider you a high risk; hence it will charge more if it must insure you.

 Something else: the more traffic tickets you accumulate, the more you increase your chances of losing your driving license in New York.
 Now, if driving is your career or source of livelihood, losing your driving license is as good as summary dismissal from your job.

 To get your license back, you will have to take a driving fresher course on top of paying the license reinstatement fee.
 Meanwhile, you will have to find other ways to commute.
 You will have to use public transportation or walk, yet you own a car!

 Finally, you could be jailed depending on the magnitude of your traffic offense, so it is not always about tickets and fines.

 Why did the NYDMV form the Driver Violation Point System?